LaunchX Onboarding Agreement

 Please note that LaunchX does not actively monitor nor participate in all conversations among students before and throughout the program.
 It is up to the students to uphold the integrity and safety of the community and to proactively let any LaunchX team member know if this is ever in violation.

-We do require mentors do not meet with students on a 1-on-1 basis with the exception of our Online Startup Experience where students may meet 1-on-1 virtually with their company or mentor.
+We require that mentors do not meet with students on a 1-on-1 basis with the exception of our Online Startup Experience where students may meet 1-on-1 virtually with their company or mentor.

 Other Policies